Universal spectral bounds for the quantum Rabi model: Reformulating Braak's conjecture

-The QRM consists of a single two-level system (described by Pauli matrices $\sigma_{x,y,z}$) of level splitting $2\Delta$ coupled by $g$ to a quantum harmonic oscillator (presented in terms of the usual creation and annihilation operators $a^\dagger$ and $a$) of frequency $\omega>0$.
-We will use a notation identical to that of Ref.~\cite{Braak2011} for clarity.
-The total Hamiltonian ($\hbar=1$)
+We adopt the notation of \cite{Braak2011}, describing the two-level system by Pauli matrices $\sigma_{x,y,z}$ of level splitting $2\Delta$ coupled by $g$ to a quantum harmonic oscillator (QHO, presented in terms of the usual creation and annihilation operators $a^\dagger$ and $a$) of frequency $\omega>0$, and taking $\hbar=1$.
+Commutativity of the Hamiltonian with a parity operator \cite{Kus1985B, Feranchuk1996, Graham1984, Kus1985, Casanova2010} decouples its dynamics into two sectors $\mathcal{H}_\pm$, which can be visualized through the adjacency graph of the Hamiltonian \cite{Lanuza2024} (see Fig.~\ref{fig:QRM}).